Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 # Chronicle GCP DHCP Log Creator

 ## Purpose
-This script uses Google's gcloud command line tool to create Chronicle compatible CSV logs to allow it to correlate IP addresses to hostnames.
+This script uses Google Cloud's gcloud command line tool to create Chronicle compatible CSV logs to allow it to correlate IP addresses to hostnames.

 ## Chronicle Blog Post
 Chronicle has a [blog post, link will be updated once blog post is up,](https://chronicle.security/blog/) discussing the below problem statement and solution.